Low-code designer > Set up interfaces > Scripts in widgets / Script use cases

 1. Add the Button widget to the modeling canvas.

-async function testResult(): Promise<void> {
+async function resultTest(): Promise<void> {

-Context.data.correct = true
+Context.data.correct = false;

 }